Although building an effective member engagement strategy to keep members engaged can feel challenging, it’s not as complicated as it may seem.

 - Learning opportunities

-Once you understand what member engagement means to your association, you can quantify these interactions.
-This can be done by setting, tracking, and analyzing key performance indicators (KPIs).
+Once you understand what member engagement means to your association, quantify these interactions by setting, tracking, and analyzing key performance indicators (KPIs).

 Setting KPIs for member engagement